Are you wondering if white subway tile dye lots can be different? I can assure you from personal experience the answer is YES they can!

 They also sent replacement bullnose tiles.
 We had to wait about 2 weeks for the new order because it was now out of stock.

 Probably because I had all the sloppy leftovers in the first order with the white subway tile dye lot variations.

 After much debate, we decided to not rip out the entire job and have it redone.

-If Tilebar would have covered some of the cost for the labor we definitely would have done it but they did not.
+If Tilebar had covered some of the cost for the labor we definitely would have done it but they did not.

 Lesson Learned: White Subway Tile Dye Lot Colors Variations Is A Thing

-We had a separate project that required tile so we made the decision to ignore the color variations and move on.
+We had a separate project that required tile so we decided to ignore the color variations and move on.

 Now IF this was a CLIENT job we 100% would have ripped the entire shower tile out.